sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - :envvar:`MPLCONFIGDIR` - ordinarily, this variable lets the user set their matplotlib config directory.
-  Due to incompatibilies in the contents of this directory among different versions of matplotlib, Sage overrides the user's setting, defining it instead to be :file:`$DOT_SAGE/matplotlib-VER`, with ``VER`` replaced by the current matplotlib version number.
+  Due to incompatibilities in the contents of this directory among different versions of matplotlib, Sage overrides the user's setting, defining it instead to be :file:`$DOT_SAGE/matplotlib-VER`, with ``VER`` replaced by the current matplotlib version number.